Sam-Belliveau/ece-4760-final-project/2-high-level-design.md

 In our case, the cross correlation peaks at a point k which represents the point at which the signals overlap the most.
 This k effectively gives you the time difference of arrival between 2 microphones.

-### Time Delay of Arrival (TDOA) Calculation
-$$
-t_{delay} = \frac{k_{max}}{f_s}.
-$$

-Though we use a more complex version of this, the goal of our system is to find this k_max value to find the time shift between microphones.
-In our project, this k is represented by the best shift.
-We apply some smoothing and filtering techiques, but at its core, our project finds these shifts between the microphones and uses it to determine the audio source.

 ### FFT Based-Approaches
 To efficiently calculate the Time Difference of Arrival (TDOA) between two microphone signals, $x[n]$ and $y[n]$, using an FFT-based approach, the following steps are typically performed: